Know Your Country – KYC. India Continues to be an Underdeveloped Country

 The world leaders must understand that external intervention is required in a country where an apocalyptic situation persists.
 They should learn from the example of Germany where the forces of ruthless German dictator Adolf Hitler were vanquished by the external Allied powers to put an end to his dictatorship.
 If not controlled immediately, the plight in India will take the form of oppressed Germany of the 1930s and 1940s.

-Since U.S. President Joe Biden is particularly complicit in state crimes in India, the Defeat Biden Campaign has been launched to defeat Biden in the 2024 U.S. Presidential election.
+Since U.S. President Joe Biden is particularly complicit in state crimes in India, the Defeat Biden Campaign was launched to defeat Biden in the 2024 U.S. Presidential election.
+He has quit the presidential election race.

 Electoral Autocracy: The “Democracy Report 2024: Democracy Winning and Losing at the Ballot” released on March 7, 2024 by the Varieties of Democracy (V-Dem) project reveals that India lost its status of democracy and dropped down to electoral autocracy in 2018 and remains in this category by the end of 2023.